mochji/the-algorithm/src/java/com/twitter/search/ingester/README.md

-## Ingesters
+##  ngesters
-Ingesters are services that consume raw tweets and user updates, process them through a series of transformations and write them to kafka topics for Earlybird to consume and subsequently index.
+ ngesters are serv ces that consu  raw t ets and user updates, process t m through a ser es of transformat ons and wr e t m to kafka top cs for Earlyb rd to consu  and subsequently  ndex.

-There are two types of ingesters:
+T re are two types of  ngesters:
-1. Tweet ingesters
+1. T et  ngesters
-2. UserUpdates ingesters
+2. UserUpdates  ngesters

-Tweet ingesters consume raw tweets and extract different fields and features for Earlybird to index.
-User updates ingester produces user safety information such as whether the user is deactivated, suspended or off-boarded.
-The user and tweet features produced by ingesters are then used by Earlybird during tweet retieval and ranking.
+T et  ngesters consu  raw t ets and extract d fferent f elds and features for Earlyb rd to  ndex.
+User updates  ngester produces user safety  nformat on such as w t r t  user  s deact vated, suspended or off-boarded.
+T  user and t et features produced by  ngesters are t n used by Earlyb rd dur ng t et ret eval and rank ng.

-Ingesters are made up of a pipeline of stages with each stage performing a different field/feature extraction.
-The pipeline configuration of the ingesters can be found at science/search/ingester/config
+ ngesters are made up of a p pel ne of stages w h each stage perform ng a d fferent f eld/feature extract on.
+T  p pel ne conf gurat on of t   ngesters can be found at sc ence/search/ ngester/conf g